achieve-internet/wsdl_docs/README.md

 This module started as a request for a standalone form to test web services before digging into rules http://drupal.org/node/1812504 -> https://www.drupal.org/node/1929778 it then became absorbed into WSClient https://www.drupal.org/project/wsclient.
 Later on it was customized to focus on testing SOAP webservices https://github.com/apickelsimer/soap_client_portal it's latest iteration is wsdl_docs.

 This module was originally developed by Alex Borsody (AlexBorsody) - https://www.drupal.org/u/alexborsody.
-Clean-up and additional configuration work contributed by Kristin Brinner (kbrinner) - https://www.drupal.org/u/kbrinner.
+Refactored to use the Services module by Kristin Brinner (kbrinner) - https://www.drupal.org/u/kbrinner.

 ## MAINTAINERS